OutSystems/docs-odc/src/eap/architecture/intro.md

 #### Platform cluster { #platform-cluster }

-For the Platform, each service creates one or more jobs in the Platform cluster to process.
-For example, for the Build Service, these jobs would include generating the compiled code from the OutSystems visual language model (.oml file), optimizing the compiled code, and then generating the compiled application.
-Jobs are finite tasks running in the Platform cluster that facilitate the building and deployment of applications (_Job 1 Job 2 Job 3 (...)
-Job N_ in the [Platform diagram](#platform)).
+To run on a Kubernetes cluster, each Platform service into packaged into a **container**—a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries, and settings.

 ##### Auto scaling

-The compute capacity for each running Platform service job is scalable, which means multiple developers can use the Build Service or any other service concurrently without any performance degradation of the Platform.
+The compute capacity for each running Platform service is scalable, which means multiple developers can use the Build Service or any other service concurrently without any performance degradation of the Platform.
 This lets multiple teams rapidly scale the development process independently of the deployed applications.

 The compute capacity is adjusted in real-time, with no user interaction required.